-Mickael Viljanen was born in Stockholm Sweden but grew up in Finland.
-After some time spent in the UK he moved to Ireland in 2000, and has worked with Paul Flynn at the Tannery and spent 5 years in Gregans Castle in the west of Ireland where he won Chef of the Year and Restaurant of the year from Food & Wine Magazine, and also RAI Chef of the year.
+Mickael Viljanen was born in Stockholm, Sweden but grew up in Finland.
+After some time spent in the UK he moved to Ireland in 2000, where he worked with Paul Flynn at the Tannery in Waterford before spending five years at Gregans Castle in the west of Ireland, where he won Chef of the Year and Restaurant of the Year from Food & Wine Magazine, and also RAI Chef of the Year.

-From There Mickael moved on to open the Greenhouse in Dublin 2012 where he went on to win Food & Wine Magazine Chef of The Year twice, most recently in 2019, also Winning Restaurant of the year in Georgina Campbell guide in 2012 and Georgina Campbell guide Chef of the year in 2019.
+From there Mickael joined the Greenhouse in Dublin when it opened in 2012.
+During his tenure, he won Food & Wine Magazine Chef of The Year twice, most recently in 2019; Restaurant of the Year in Georgina Campbell’s Ireland Guide in 2012; and Chef of the Year, also in the Ireland Guide, in 2019.

-September 16th in 2015 saw Mickael entering the Michelin guide with 1* and October 7th in 2019 the restaurant got Promoted to 2* under his leadership, making it at the time one of only 2 Restaurants in Dublin with this accolade and a first one since 2000.
+September 16th in 2015 saw Mickael entering the Michelin guide with 1*, and on October 7th, 2019 the restaurant got promoted to 2* under his leadership.
+At the time, it was one of only two restaurants in Dublin with this accolade, and a first in the capital to secure a second star since 2000.

 Ross Lewis – Patron

 Hailing from Bishopstown, Co.
 Cork, Ross graduated from UCC in 1985 having studied Dairy Science.

 It was whilst working in Manhattan for two years at Dorrian’s Red Hand restaurant that the idea of cooking for a living first came to him.
 Moving to London to learn his trade, he started out at Odin’s, owned by Peter Langan, Richard Shepard and the actor Michael Caine.
 After that came a move to Switzerland to work at Le Chat Botté at the Beau Rivage Hotel in Geneva.